SeanTFarr/Coffee_Analysis/README.md

 <img src="images\top5_consumption.png">

 Overall this was an eye opening analysis.
 I did learn a lot about who produced, exported, imported, and consumed the most coffee.
 There were only a coulple of things about the data set that were a little disappointing.
 It may be due to affiliation, but knowing that South Korea is a large importer of coffee, I would have expected to see some data in the set.The United States ReExports a lot of coffee there, as well.
 Another thing I would have liked was a breakdown of the European Union to see more detail.
 I will look for further data to see if I can find these included.
+A future endeavor with coffee data, if I can find a dataset with more depth, will be in the form of a dashboard.